 Plowing Into the Field of Love (Matador, 2014), a collection of

 The best numbers are the exceptions to that rule:

 The Lord's Favorite, that harks back to country-punk of the 1980s,

 On My Fingers, that feels like one of Nick Cave's emphatic and propulsive sermons,

-The problem is that, as entertaining as they can be, they also are very derivative: Abundant Living could be Nick Cave fronting Led Zeppelin during their cover of How Many More Times.
+Abundant Living could be Nick Cave fronting Led Zeppelin during their cover of How Many More Times.

 Iceage's vocalist Elias Ronnenfelt also started the side-project